maxgribov/Spine/README.md

 [![Pod Version](https://img.shields.io/cocoapods/v/Spine.svg?style=flat)](https://cocoapods.org/pods/Spine)

 # Spine
-The library allows you to upload characters and their animations from the Spine app to SpriteKit for platforms:
+This Swift library allows you to upload characters and their animations from the [Spine app](http://esotericsoftware.com) to SpriteKit for platforms:

 `iOS` `macOS` `tvOS` `watchOS`

-Implemented almost all the functionality of the essential version of Spine:
+Implemented almost all the functionality of the essential version of Spine app:
 Animation of bones, skins, animation of slots, creation of physical bodies on the basis of bounding boxes and some other.
-For more information about what is currently implemented, see [Implemented Features](#implemented-features)
+See [Implemented Features](#implemented-features) for more information.

 ![Hero](images/spine_readme_hero.png)